On this page health and social care professionals can complete a short, secure form to refer a patient to our Skin Camouflage Service.

 People with a visible difference or disfigurement can experience anxiety and distress due to their condition.
 As healthcare professionals there are many things you can do to help address your patients’ concerns.

 It’s important to recognise the myths that surround visible difference and disfigurement.
-This will help you properly understand the affect a visible difference can have on the emotional wellbeing of your patient.
+This will help you properly understand the effect a visible difference can have on the emotional wellbeing of your patient.
 It is also vital to treat the whole person and not just their condition.
 You can do this by using appropriate language and asking them broader questions instead of focusing on their physical condition.

 On this page, we explore in more detail what you can do as a healthcare professional when supporting patients living with a visible difference or disfigurement.